martokk/vcore/docs/add_to_notes.md

 ### Hooks

-- Hooks allow for the vcore-app to inject its own functionality into the vcore-framework.
-They effectively allow the vCore Framework to attempt to call functions from the vcore-app.
+- Hooks allow for the vcore_app to inject its own functionality into the vcore-framework.
+They effectively allow the vCore Framework to attempt to call functions from the vcore_app.
 - Hooks are registered in the `app.app.py` file.

 #### vCore Framework Hooks